SlavaCat118/Mod_Matrix_Randomizer/randomize_matrix/README.txt.txt

 - This is meant to be a source of inspiration and not a sound design factory.
 Generate smaller batches of presets and modify them to fit your liking.

-If you have any questions: https://forum.vital.audio/u/slavacat/ If you like this or want to help create things like this, join the Vital Tools discord server: https://discord.gg/EDFum6zAUv it's a bit empty at the moment :|
+If you have any questions: https://forum.vital.audio/u/slavacat/

-follow me:
-soundcloud.com/slavacat